aws-samples/shopfloor-connectivity/docs/README.md

 The ConfigFileServiceProvider, which is used when a config file is specified by using the -config parameter, can be used to configure a handler for custom or additional processing to the configuration file processing.
 Example of custom processing are the dynamic creation of enriching the passed in configuration data with additional data that could come from an additional source/service/logic.

 When such a handler is configured, by specifying the jar files that implement it and a factory class, an instance of that handler is created.
 The data that was in the specified configuration file is passed to the instance.
 The data is passed "as-is" and could include custom handler specific data.
-The custom handler is responsible for interpreting this data and (periodically) returning a valid version of a SFC configuration as a channel.
+The custom handler is responsible for interpreting this data and (periodically) returning a valid version of an SFC configuration as a channel.

-If the configuration file specified by the -config parameter of any of its reference environment variables a new instance of the custom handler is created.
+If the configuration file specified by the -config parameter or its reference environment variables a new instance of the custom handler is created.

 ## Configuration verification